The Ebworth Centre

 Have you 'herd' about our cows?

-The full time Farm Manager is just one of the team based at the Ebworth Centre, and manages a herd of pedigree Belted Galloway cattle.
+Matt, the Farm Manager is just one of the team based at the Ebworth Centre.
+He manages the herd of pedigree Belted Galloway cattle.
 The herd are essential to the conservation of the wildflower-rich Cotswold grasslands in the surrounding area, by providing low-intensity grazing that naturally supports biodiversity.

 As well as grazing areas of National Trust countryside such as Crickley Hill, Bibury and the Ebworth Estate itself, the herd provide a grazing service to other local landowners and organisations, working in partnership with Butterfly Conservation, The Wildlife Trust and Natural England, to name a few.

 A rich and varied diet of grasses, herbs and flowers contributes to the award-winning, distinctive taste of the Ebworth Belted Galloway Beef, which is enjoyed by many every autumn through the Estate's fresh meat box scheme.
 Beef boxes contain an assortment of different cuts including mince, stewing meat, steaks and joints and are available to pre-order.